Mary Teasdel

-Mary H. Teasdel (1863-1937) was an impressionist artist and the first female Utahn to exhibit in the Paris Salon.
+Mary H. Teasdel (November 6, 1863 – 1937) was an impressionist artist and the first female Utah native to exhibit in the Paris Salon.

 Personal life

-Born to Mr. and Mrs. S. P. Teasdel on November 6, 1863 in Salt Lake City, Teasdel was raised in a relatively wealthy family and was afforded many privileges.
+Born to Mr. and Mrs. S. P. Teasdel on November 6, 1863, in Salt Lake City, Teasdel was raised in a relatively wealthy family and was afforded many privileges.
 Her father was a successful merchant and provided for her abundant education in the arts, although he did not approve of her investment in art as a career.

 Education

 Teasdel's family ensured she was given a proper education (or what was considered such in her area at the time) and she was trained musically and artistically in her early life.
 She studied under George Ottinger at the University of Deseret and graduated in 1886 with a degree in art and music.
 She continued to study in Utah under J. T. Harwood.
 Beyond her training in her native land, Teasdel went on to travel to Paris and study under many great artists including William Benjamin-Constant, Jules Simon, and James Whistler.